 The cornerstone of most shellfish towers, oysters are a decadent addition to any holiday celebration.
 For the best range and presentation, offer a choice of both Atlantic oysters and Pacific oysters - at least one variety from each coast.
 Varying sizes allow for variety in texture, taste and visual appeal.
 For instance, pair the petite, nutty Kumamoto oysters from the west coast with a large, briny Blue Point oysters from the east coast.

-Littleneck clams or cherrystone clams are the traditional choice for a raw bar presentation.
-They’re small enough to enjoy on their own with a delicate texture and slightly sweet flavor.
-But if you prefer your clams steamed, by all means, do so!
+Littleneck clams or cherrystone clams are the traditional choices for a raw bar presentation as they’re small enough to enjoy on their own with a delicate texture and slightly sweet flavor.
+You can steam your clams just until the shell opens if you prefer a cooked option!

+Lobster renders any fish tower into a luxurious treat.
 Small lobster tails are a manageable size for seafood towers and can be divided into halves for easier sharing.
-Or steam a whole lobster in advance and enjoy both the tail and claw meat as part of your seafood tower.
+Or steam a whole lobster in advance and offer both the tail and claw meat as part of your seafood tower.

 If you would like to make your seafood tower platter truly decadent, set a jar of caviar at the center of the top tier.